-UNIQA's business strategy and long-term strategic plans are key factors in the structuring and review of salary packages.
-The performance and contribution of individuals, teams, areas and companies to the success of UNIQA are integrated into remuneration packages via performance-related, variable components.
+Performance and the contribution of individuals, teams, areas and companies to the success of the UNIQA Group are integrated into remuneration packages via performance-related, variable remuneration components.
+Performance and the contribution of individuals, teams, areas and companies to the success of the UNIQA Group are integrated into remuneration packages via performance-related, variable remuneration components.